-Enabling sand to be extracted from Bream Bay to support the Auckland sand market will have direct benefits associated with the construction sector.
+Enabling sand to be extracted from Pakiri through the FTA consent, instead of through the temporary consent, to support the Auckland sand market will have direct benefits associated with the construction sector.
 The construction sector is regionally significant.
 It generates \$8.7bn of GDP, equal to 6.1% of the City's total GDP.
-Construction is also a significant employer, with 10% of Auckland employment falling in this sector.
-However, the true benefits that enabling Bream Bay sand extraction relates to the facilitated effects i.e., it would support construction, and underpin infrastructure delivery.
+Construction is also a significant employer, with 10% of Auckland's employment falling in this sector.
+However, the true benefits of providing secure access to sand extraction relate to the facilitated effects i.e., it would support construction, and underpin infrastructure delivery.
 The immediate benefits of high quality infrastructure in the city-wide context are:

 - Hard infrastructure requires concrete, and these investments include economic assets such as roads, bridges, ports, and railways.
 It is critically important to ensure that the infrastructure supports and improves the efficiency of moving goods, people, and information.
 If sand is not available, and infrastructure cannot be delivered in a cost-efficient or timely manner, then this will lead to cost/budget increases, travel delays and disruptions, long travel times and productivity losses for both individuals and businesses.
 Overall, these impacts reduce welfare standards. - Infrastructure enables trade by reducing transaction costs between local boards, and the other regions.
 These connections stimulate and support growth. - Well-developed infrastructure attracts domestic and foreign investment.
 The investment case is stronger for regions with reliable and robust transportation, communication, and energy network. - Infrastructure investments in areas such as healthcare, education, and three waters contribute to improving the quality of life.
 This, in turn, enhances productivity, innovation, and economic competitiveness. - Infrastructure investments can enhance resilience to natural disasters, climate change, and other shocks.
 For example, flood defences can reduce the economic costs associated with disruptions and damages.
-In addition, addressing damage after an event requires a strong supply chain, with an ability to access raw materials and processing capacity from diverse sources. - Infrastructure projects often have long-term benefits that extend beyond immediate economic gains.
+In addition, addressing damage after an event requires a strong supply chain, with the ability to access raw materials and processing capacity from diverse sources. - Infrastructure projects often have long-term benefits that extend beyond immediate economic gains.